elastic/rally-tracks/tsdb/README.md

 * `index_mode` (default: time_series): Whether to make a standard index (`standard`) or time series index (`time_series`)
 * `codec` (default: default): The codec to use compressing the index. `default` uses more space and less cpu. `best_compression` uses less space and more cpu.
 * `ingest_mode` (default: index) Should be `data_stream` to benchmark ingesting into a tsdb data stream.
+* `corpus` (default: full) Should be `split16` to use a corpus split in 16 to be used with 16 indexing clients and index mostly in @timestamp order.

 ### License